 Doesn’t this sound like the same character flaw that afflicts racists, sexists and other-o-phobes; believing he/she is better than the other guy.
 I confess I tried to study psychology.
 I couldn’t get past the sheer meanness of Pavlov’s dog experiments.
 It appears that I have more respect for dogs than social engineers have for human beings.
 I don’t know about you, but I find that chilling.

 Look at your life.
 Were your finest moments when you were coerced, manipulated or cajoled into behaving against your inner nature?
 Were they moments when you were swept along with the momentum of the crowd?

 Or, were they moments that sprang unbidden from the heart and inspired you to action, true to your nature?
 Were they rather moments when you stood apart fearlessly defending an undeniable truth, large or small, regardless of group opinion?

 Social engineers and others who feel entitled to define and control you would say these experiences are just anecdotal.
 It is a convenient term to dismiss your personal knowledge and experience, to dismiss you.

 What if, flaws and all, you’re a finer person than the other guy thinks you are?
 What if you are stronger, kinder and wiser than the social engineer can even imagine?
 Do you want to live down to his expectations or up to yours?

 In your interactions with other people, do you want to control them, to place yourself above them?
 Or, would you rather inspire them to unleash their talent, ability and potential?

 I know it’s much easier to be the lab rat of someone who has vastly superior education, credibility and authority and the very best of intentions.
 I just don’t know if it’s much fun being someone else’s deliberately engineered social construction or if there’s anything real to gain from it.
-I rather fear that instead, your finest talents and abilities are crushed in the pursuit of predictable and perpetual mediocrity, the epitome of every bell curve.
+I rather fear that instead, your finest talents and abilities are crushed in the pursuit of predictable and perpetual mediocrity, the epitome of every social bell curve.